MarkStreek/Bioinf-Status-Page/Report/material_and_methods.md

 In order to make the webpage responsive to window size for both desktop and phone.
 Two solutions are introduced.
 First by making the div containers "innerdiv" and "mapdiv" container-fluid.
 This means the contents and the objects shape changes more flexible.
-For innerdiv this works for all window sizes.
+For "innerdiv" this works for all window sizes.
 Although this isn't a solution for the map due its unique sizes.
 Using breakpoints the viewport is changed for the map, making it decrease in size along with a smaller window.